General primitivity in the mapping class group

 which corresponds to a conjugacy class of a root of $F=T_c^q$ of degree $q(2g-1)$, where

-fixed points with same subscript are compatible with twist factor $1$, and $c$ is a nonseparating curve in $S_g$.
-For realization of the upper bound obtained in Equation (\ref{eqn:sep_bound}), let $g=12s$ and we take $g_1=g_2=6s$, where $s$ is a positive integer.
+where cone points with the same suffix are compatible with twist factor $1$, and $c$ is a nonseparating curve in $S_g$.
+For realization of the upper bound obtained in Equation (\ref{eqn:sep_bound}), we consider the cases when $g$ is even and odd separately.

+First assume that $g$ is even.
+For $g=12s$, take $g_1=g_2=6s$, where $s$ is a positive integer.
 Consider the cyclic data sets